Coronavirus Crimes: COVID-19 spread intentionally could land you behind bars or in a lawsuit in Florida

 Even if pressing legal charges isn’t an option (now, or in the future), there are still ways to take action against people who intentionally infect or expose you to the coronavirus - including suing individuals responsible for your case of COVID-19.

-In 2018, The Berman law Group, a Florida attorney office that handles personal injury cases, wrote a blog about being able to sue if someone made you sick.
+In 2018, The Berman law Group, a Florida attorney office that handles personal injury cases, wrote a blog in 2018 (since deleted after we wrote this blog) about being able to sue if someone made you sick.

 As personal injury attorneys, they addressed a few questions including if and how you can sue someone for making you sick, which is a valid question today in light of the coronavirus pandemic.